Wilfred Borden Schofield: Biography

 From 1967 to 1969 he was the president of the Sullivant Moss Society, which was renamed in 1970 the American Bryological and Lichenological Society.
 For his textbook Introduction to Bryology (Macmillan, 1985), the Canadian Botanical Association awarded him the George Lawson Medal for 1986.
 In 1990 he was awarded an honorary D.Sc. by Acadia University.

 He collected plants not only in Canada and the mainland USA, but also in Australia, New Zealand, Hawaii, Japan, and Taiwan.
-He did most of his field work in British Columbia, especially Haida Gwaii (formerly known as the Queen Charlotte Islands).
+He did most of his field work in British Columbia, especially Haida Gwaii (formerly known as the Queen Charlotte Islands).From 1969 to 1997 Schofield issued the exsiccata series Bryophyta Canadensia distributed by the University of British Columbia edited by W. B. Schofield.
 In the last 15 years of his life, he spent summers collecting in the Aleutian Islands.

 Schofield was predeceased by his wife.
 Upon his death he was survived by three daughters, and four grandchildren.